epfl-ada/ada-2021-project-adacadabra/README.md

 <hr>

 ### Proposed additional datasets:
-- Speakers metadata (see the notebook `SPEAKERS_METADATA/Retrieve_metadata.ipynb`): Using the provided parquet file, the information (gender, age, occupation, nationality, religion ...) of each speakers were extracted.
+- **Speakers metadata** (see the notebook `SPEAKERS_METADATA/Retrieve_metadata.ipynb`): Using the provided parquet file, the information (gender, age, occupation, nationality, religion ...) of each speakers were extracted.
 The parquet file was converted into a dataframe and the QIDs into meaningful information thanks to the lookup table provided.

-- Newspapers metadata (see the notebook `NEWSPAPER_METADATA/whois_requests.ipynb`) : The web domains of all entries URLs have been extracted and grouped into a domain dataframe.
+- **Newspapers metadata** (see the notebook `NEWSPAPER_METADATA/whois_requests.ipynb`) : The web domains of all entries URLs have been extracted and grouped into a domain dataframe.
 Using the package [python-whois](https://pypi.org/project/python-whois/), registered information for fields "organization, country, state, city" have been retrieved and added to the domain dataframe.
 It has been saved in a pickle file (cf. `NEWSPAPER_METADATA/whois_results.pkl`).

-- wiki contraction: This is a list of contractions used in the Wikipedia: these are to be avoided anywhere other than in direct quotations in encyclopedic prose.
+- **Wiki contraction o be avoided**: Illustrative, not exhaustive list of contractions used in the Wikipedia: these are to be avoided anywhere other than in direct quotations in encyclopedic prose.
+The treatment of these contractions prescribed by wikipedia can be found in notebook xxx.
+The methods of treatment of contractions prescribed by wikipedia can be found in the notebook `CLASSIFICATION/English_contractions.ipynb`.
+The latter describes the methodology that leads to the data sample used for further analysis.

-- urban dictionnary: Urban Dictionary is a crowdsourced online dictionary for slang words and phrases, operating under the motto "Define Your World."[1]
-The website was founded in 1999 by Aaron Peckham.
+- **Urban dictionnary**: Urban Dictionary is a crowdsourced online dictionary for slang words and phrases.
+Urban Dictionary was intended as a dictionary of slang, or cultural words or phrases, not typically found in standard dictionaries.
+By July 2020, the dictionary had over 12 million definitions [A. Peckham 2020](https://urbandictionary.blog/post/2020-07-07-rethinking-the-dictionary/)
 <hr>

 ### Methods: